 - Leadership walks by JCU senior management.

-The JCU Representative and / or the HSE unit must provide the contractor with safety performance feedback, post monitoring activity, to assist in the ongoing consultative and cooperative relationship with contractors as a shared duty holder.
+The JCU representative and / or the WHS unit must provide the contractor with safety performance feedback, post monitoring activity, to assist in the ongoing consultative and cooperative relationship with contractors as a shared duty holder.

-Any JCU employee, student or visitor that observes breaches or has a complaint regarding contracted work and / or conduct are to report the concern to the responsible JCU representative and / or the HSE unit for action.
+Any JCU employee, student or visitor that observes breaches or has a complaint regarding contracted work and / or conduct are to report the concern to the responsible JCU representative and / or the WHS unit for action.